Early Access Features

 - New administration page for mapping custom fields to Schema.org properties

-- Uses of LD+JSON format tag independent of listing detail page template
+PropertyValueentries - Outputs JSON-LD independently of the listing detail page template

-- Only works when new listing detail page is enabled
+- Only works when the new listing detail page is enabled

 PaidListings Checkout